Chart duration January 2011 through December 2018.

 The market was trading at +0.3050, position value = $7,625.00

 The short-term moving average (red line) and medium-term (green) moved below the long term (blue), additional indicators we use confirmed the trend reversal from up to down

-To establish a position consistent with the trading methodology you would reverse your existing long to short expecting the price to move lower.
+To establish a position consistent with the trend you would go short expecting the price to decrease.

-On the 6th of December 2018 we were still short at 0.3050 the markets settled at -0.01 indicating the 15 trillion USD in open positions was pricing in a rate decrease between March 2019 and December 2020.
+We were still short at 0.3050 the markets settled at -0.01 indicating the 15 trillion USD in the face value of open positions was pricing in a rate decrease between March 2019 and December 2020 of -0.01%.